maxthraxx/WFGY/OS/BlurBlurBlur/README.md

 ![blur-mech-activation-sequence](./blur-mech-activation-sequence.png)

+> Prompt: “A giant humanoid mech is being activated inside an industrial hangar.
+Engineers move around its feet, consoles light up, scaffolding surrounds the mech’s joints, and it begins to awaken with glowing eyes.”

 This scene demonstrates a highly structured industrial environment where hundreds of elements
 must align **spatially**, **logically**, and **narratively**:
 A mech is being activated, surrounded by technicians, scaffolding, and command control teams.